geoff-project/coi/docs/guide/core.rst

     ended, that a "bad" terminal state has been reached, or that there is not difference between terminal states.

-The `~cernml.coi.Problem.close()` method is called at the end of the lifetime of an environment.
+The `~Problem.close()` method is called at the end of the lifetime of an environment.
 No further calls to the environment will be made afterwards.
 It should use this method to release any resources it has acquired in its constructor.

-In addition, this basic control flow can be interleaved arbitrarily with calls to `~cernml.coi.Problem.render()` in order to visualize progress to the user.
+In addition, this basic control flow can be interleaved arbitrarily with calls to `~Problem.render()` in order to visualize progress to the user.

 Thus, typical control flow looks as follows: